SnowEx/uavsar_pytools/README.md

 ```

 Note that this function involves thousands of eigenvalue calculations and may be quite slow (~?? hours on a i7 @ 2.70 GHz for any image with ~74 million valid pixels).
 Considering putting the above into a python script instead of calling this from a jupyter notebook.
+If you kernel dies due to memory overload use the `tiles = x` with x replaced with the number of tiles to tile the processing.

 ## Need more help?